-There are four data sets of interest to completing the exploratory component of this research, which are embedded emissions intensity levels for various methods of steel production (Data Set 1), historical EUA carbon allowance prices (Data Set 2), historical scrap steel prices (Data Set 3) and historical finished steel prices (Data Set 3).
+There are four data sets of interest to completing the exploratory component of this research, which are embedded emissions intensity levels for various methods of steel production (Data Set 1), historical EUA carbon allowance prices (Data Set 2), historical scrap steel prices (Data Set 3) and historical finished steel prices (Data Set 4).

 In respect of Data Set 1, ten separate estimates of the greenhouse gas intensity of steel based on emissions per unit of production have been collected from different sources, which include seven that are purely for the use of BOF technology and three that utilise EAF either on its own or for at least 50% of production.
 These are a combination of default factors and in situ measurements from installations in diverse locations around the world including the EU (Italy), China, Canada and Australia.
-These countries were selected to reflect a range of installations based in the EU and non-EU countries - from which imports into the single market may have been manufactured - to reflect the spectrum of technologies and the data shown in the first column.
+These countries were selected to reflect a range of installations based in the EU and non-EU countries - from which imports into the single market may have been manufactured - to reflect the spectrum of technologies and the emissions intensities of current performance.
+The embedded emissions intensity figures are shown in Table 1 below, with the sources of the data shown in the first column.
 A column providing the classification of production technique is also provided, which includes BOF, EAF and various combinations of the two.